-Telephone Hybrid Device which deals with bi-directional signals to/from a 2-wire phone expander), the threshold defines the signal level at which the processor starts to act.
+Threshold In the context of dynamics processing (compressor, limiter, gate or expander), the threshold defines the signal level at which the processor starts to act.
 For example, the gate threshold sets the level at which the gate will open and then close.